Ana de la Reguera: Television

 In 2014, Reguera was cast in the Netflix crime drama Narcos as Elisa.

 Reguera played the role of Lorena Guerra in the HBO series Capadocia.
 It ran for three seasons, beginning in 2008.
 The series received good reviews and awards.

-Other television credits include Eastbound & Down, Twin Peaks, Power, From Dusk Till Dawn and The Blacklist.
+Other television credits include Eastbound & Down, Twin Peaks, Power, From Dusk till Dawn: The Series and The Blacklist.

 Reguera played the role of Marisol Silva in season 2 of Goliath as part of the main cast, and in season 3 as a recurring character.
 Season 2 aired in 2018 on Amazon Prime, while season 3 aired in 2019 on the same service.

 Theater

 Reguera participated in El Cartero, directed by Raúl Quintanilla, for which she received two awards from the Mexican Association of Theatre Journalists.
 She then played Desdemona in Othello and Danna in the play Nadando con Tiburones, alongside Demián Bichir and Alfonso Herrera.

 Film

 Her introduction to film was in Por la libre.
 Later she appeared in Ladies Night alongside Ana Claudia Talancón, for which she received an MTV Movie Award for 'Favorite Actress'.
 At the 40th Diosas de Plata Awards of the Mexican Cinema, she received the Dolores del Rio award.
 In 2005 she played the starring role in Gitanas which aired on Telemundo.

 She is known for her role as Sister Encarnación in Nacho Libre.
 She played Sam Rockwell's wife Maria in Cowboys & Aliens.

 She won a CANCACINE and Imagen Award for her role in Backyard, a 2009 Mexican crime film directed by directed by Carlos Carrera which was Mexican Choice for foreign film at the Oscars.

 In 2010, she played the historical Josefa Quintana, a mistress of Mexican Independence War hero Miguel Hidalgo, played by Demián Bichir, in the film Hidalgo: La historia jamás contada.

 Reguera played Carla in MGM's teen romance Everything, Everything.

+She also appeared in Zack Snyder's film Army of the Dead and later also starred in The Forever Purge.